How to Sample Music

 To learn how to sample music, you take a section of an existing recording, import it into your DAW, then chop, pitch, time-stretch and rearrange it into something new.
 Sampling is the foundation of hip hop and a huge part of electronic and pop production.
-Here’s how to do it well — and how to stay on the right side of clearance.
+If you want the concept first, our explainer on what sampling is in music sets the scene; here’s how to actually do it well — and how to stay on the right side of clearance.

 Find a source to sample